webforj/webforj-documentation/docs/data-binding/validation/jakarta-validation.md

 title: Jakarta Validation
 ---

-The [Java Bean Validation](https://beanvalidation.org/) is widely recognized as the standard for integrating validation logic into Java applications.
+[Java Bean Validation](https://beanvalidation.org/) is widely recognized as the standard for integrating validation logic into Java applications.
 It utilizes a uniform approach to validation by allowing developers to annotate domain model properties with declarative validation constraints.
 These constraints are enforced at runtime, with options for both built-in and custom-defined rules.

-webforJ seamlessly integrates with Bean Validation through the `JakartaValidator` adapter, providing robust support right out of the box.
+webforJ seamlessly integrates with Bean Validation through the `JakartaValidator` adapter, providing robust support out of the box.

 ## Installation

-it's necessary to include a compatible implementation, such as [Hibernate Validator](https://hibernate.org/validator/), in your classpath.
-If your environment doesn't come with this implementation by default, you can add it manually using the following Maven dependencies:
+It's necessary to include a compatible implementation, such as [Hibernate Validator](https://hibernate.org/validator/), in your classpath.
+If your environment doesn't come with this implementation by default, you can add it manually by using the following Maven dependencies:

 ```xml
 <dependency>